camptocamp/demo_geomapfish/UPGRADE.rst

 Do the upgrade in your home folder: https://camptocamp.github.io/c2cgeoportal/master/integrator/upgrade_application.html

-And add the argument `--share /var/sig/` to the docker-run commands.
+And add the argument `--share /var/sig/` to the `docker-run` commands.

+=> use the command:
+./docker-run --share=/var/sig --home make --makefile=sbrunner23.mk upgrade

 After upgrade: